thprfssr/danetiska.com/_posts/2025-10-10-catenary-curve.md

 integration $$T_0 \, \mathbf{e}_x$$ so that $$s=0$$ corresponds to the minimum
 point of the curve, making the tension force fully horizontal there.

-This vector function $$\mathbf{T}$$ not only tells us the magnitude of the tension of the cable, but also its direction.
+This vector function $$\mathbf{T}$$ tells us both the magnitude and direction of the force of tension all along the cable.
 Thus, we can use it to give us information about the slope of the curve.

 <img src="/assets/images/asy/differential_triangle.svg" class="centered-img" alt="Differential triangle.">

-We can recover the slope of the function as follows:
+We can recover the slope of the curve from the components of
+$$\mathbf{T}$$ as follows:

 $$ \frac{\mathrm{d}y}{\mathrm{d}x} = \tan(\theta) = \frac{\rho_\lambda \, g \, s}{T_0} $$